 - They no longer huddle together.

-- They are nearly the same size as the flock.
+- They are nearing the same size as the flock (if you have an existing adult flock already).

-- Temperatures must be 65 degrees (F) or warmer.
+- Temperatures must be 65 degrees (F) or warmer if wanting them to free range.

 - They have full protection from predators.